barryclark/jekyll-now/_posts/2019-08-22-vscode-remote-dev.md

 Problem is, what if we are working with large datasets and we can't store them on our local machine?
 Do we have to buy even more external storage just to be able to download and work with the data on our local machine, only to re-upload changes back to the remote instance?

-That's where the Remote Development Extension in Visual Studio Code comes in to make writing and developing code directly on the remote instance easier - we can now write code closer to our data sources residing in the remote environment.
+That's where the Remote Development Extension in VS Code comes in to make writing and developing code directly on the remote instance easier - we can now write code closer to our data sources residing in the remote environment.
 When more data comes in after our Proof of Concept for a data science project gets the buy-in from our clients/business users, the ability to work closer to our data sources within a remote environment (be it a data lake, database, data mart etc.) becomes even more important.

 ---